popadich/gekos-graphics/README.md

 #  GeKoS Graphics

-A simple implementation of the Graphical Kernel System as described in the textbook "blah blah".
-This program is a learning tool for how 3D graphics work.
-Trying to keep it as simple and fun to code as possible.
+A simple implementation of the Graphical Kernel System as described in the textbook Computer Graphics - Donald Hearn / M. Pauline Baker, 1st Ed.
+This program is a learning tool for 3D graphics algorithms.
+Try to keep it as simple and fun to code as possible.

 ## Goal of this project:
 - Learn 3D graphics concepts and build a reusable library in C.